giuliatattarini-code/employment-health-panel-analysis/README.md

 # Employment Health Panel Analysis

+Can improving employment conditions improve workers’ health and well-being?
-Illustrative reproducible workflow for longitudinal panel data analysis using SOEP data (STATA 19).
+This repository presents a reproducible longitudinal panel-data workflow using SOEP data and fixed-effects models in STATA 19.

 ## Overview